 A DNS query is defined as a well-formed DNS transaction initiation pursuant to DNS protocol standards directed at a root server address on TCP/UDP port 53.

 DNS query sizes are determined by the length of the entire DNS message.
 Thus, in practical terms, the transport headers (Ethernet, IP, and TCP or UDP etc) are removed leaving the DNS payload to measure.
 The DNS query message sizes should be recorded for both TCP and UDP.

+A DNS message carried over TCP is prefixed with a 16-bit (two octet) value indicating the size of the message.
+Implementations should exclude these two octets in the calculation of message size.

 The query size distribution is defined as a list values for the number of queries received during the reporting period of a particular size range in the following: